 There are two program-affiliated student groups: Gender Issues Group and PRIDE.
 The Gender Issues Group works to bring issues of gender awareness to campus, while the PRIDE student group supports gay, lesbian, and bi-sexual students and their allies.
 In addition, the Iota Iota Iota National Women's Studies honor society has a chapter on campus.

 The Women's and Gender Studies Program publishes a student journal, Callisophia, and hosts the annual Julia Reinstein Symposium, focused on issues of gender with speakers, workshops, film screenings, and student research presentations on campus.

-Visit the College Bulletin for a full listing of Women's Studies courses and descriptions.
+Visit the Catalog for a full listing of Women's Studies courses and descriptions.